hvwaldow/git-novice-hvw/episodes/08-github.md

 +----[SHA256]-----+
 ```

 The "identification" is actually the private key.
 You should never share it.
 The public key is appropriately named.
-The "key fingerprint"
-is a shorter version of a public key.

 Now that we have generated the SSH keys, we will find the SSH files when we check.